eastsss/ErrorDispatching/README.md

 One of the main things here are so called "proposers".
 Every proposer usually takes one specific type of error as an input and proposes method to handle this error - for example, "Show a system alert", or passes this error down by hierarchy.
 Executing this method(e.g. showing a system alert) is completely up to you.

-Handling your own custom errors is pretty simple - create a class which implements `MethodProposing` protocol and return correct "proposition" for your errors.
+Handling your own custom errors is pretty simple - create a class which implements `MethodProposing` protocol and return correct "proposition" for your errors:

 ```swift
 enum MyCustomError: Swift.Error {